+For any UE subscription, if the subscribed UPF events needs the SMF(s) to do a third-party subscription onto UPF, and if the SMFs determines the target DNAI is not served, the SMFs sends the Nsmf_EventExposure_Subscribe including the UPF event consumer address, Notification Correlation Information, Event Filter Information, Reporting suggestion information, Target of Event Reporting and Target Subscription Information to I-SMFs respectively on behalf of the NF consumer.
+And the I-SMFs send the subscription request to UPFs respectively on behalf of SMFs.

 5. The NRF provides Nnrf_NFDiscovery_Response that may refer to several SMFs/UPFs.

 6. (Option 1) If the subscribed UPF events needs the SMF(s) to do a third-party subscription onto UPF (as defined in clause 5.8.2.17 of TS 23.501 [2]), the same procedure as Indirect subscription via several SMFs (steps 3 - 5 in Figure 4.15.4.5.2-1(for single UE)) takes place via each discovered SMF.